Skip to content

 The footer is shared across tabs:

 • Save & Restart saves and restarts immediately.
-Use this for port changes, auth/session changes, or anything else that must be applied at startup.
+Use this for Flask-bound fields (WEB_PORT, auth/session settings, SECRET_KEY, brute-force limits) or when adding a brand-new device MAC that wasn’t running before.

 • Cancel restores the last saved values in the form.